 Your application will be assessed on the following criteria;

 You should apply via the provided expression of interest google form below.
 This is an open call and applications will be reviewed on a first-come-first-served basis.
-The closing date for the next (second) round of reviews is Friday 16/09/2022 at 17:00.
-Applications received after this date will be reviewed in the next round of applications.
-Dates for future rounds will be announced on this page.

 On receiving a completed application form we will contact you to arrange a short (less than 30 minutes) online consultation to gather any additional technical information required to understand your project.
 The application form is purposefully short to ensure that we can discuss your requirements rather than expect you to provide all of these in the written application.